wrld3d/wrld-poi-api/README.md

 ---

 #### Disclaimer
-This is an early version of the POI API.  eeGeo Ltd reserves the right to make changes to the API and its documentation at any time.
+This is a stable, semantically versioned API.

+WRLD may make changes to the API from time to time but will adhere to [Semantic Versioning](http://semver.org/) and provide backward compatible end points for as long as possible.

 ---

 #### Contact us
-If you have any problems or queries please [raise an issue](https://github.com/eegeo/poi-api/issues/new).
+If you have any problems or queries please [raise an issue](https://github.com/wrld3d/wrld-poi-api/issues/new).